PacktPublishing/Full-Stack-Web-Development-with-Remix/03-deployment-targets-adapters-and-stacks/bee-rich/README.md

 **Welcome!** BeeRich is a dashboard-like application that mimics both personal and enterprise use cases.
 BeeRich is a personal finance management application that helps you stay on top of your beekeep - pardon me - bookkeeping.
 Well, at least that’s the goal.
 There is nothing much there yet.
 In every chapter, we will add more code to this application.

-Every chapter has a dedicated folder in this repository.
-You will find one or several `README.md` files in each chapter's folder that contain instructions on how to get started with the chapter.

 Starting with the next chapter, there will be a `bee-rich/start` and `bee-rich/solution` folder code for the chapter.
+Usually, you want to work on your local copy of BeeRich.
+However, if you get stuck, you can always refer to the `bee-rich/solution` folder to see the final code for the chapter and fallback to the `bee-rich/start` folder to reset the code to the starting point.

 Each `bee-rich` folder contains a `README.md` file that contains a **Getting started** section (just like this one!).
 Additionally, there might be additional sections to help you get started with the chapter.